 Models with these features plus a leather band can run from $1,149 to $1,399.

-A. Apple Watches are only compatible with iPhones, so if you have an Android or Microsoft phone, you won’t be able to sync it with the watch.
+A. Apple Watches are only compatible with iPhones, so if you have an Android, you won’t be able to sync it with the watch.
 Only certain iPhones work with the watch, too; you must have an iPhone 5 or later that’s running iOS 8.2 or later.

 A. While the Apple Watch comes oriented for right-handed users, the case can actually be flipped.
 That allows you to turn it so the crown that controls the device is on the left side, making it easy for lefties to use.